FarronF/limerick-council-meetings/meetings/2023/12/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd Novembera 2023.md

 An Cathaoirleach wished to thank the Elected Members, staff and Pallasgreen Community

-for arranging the special meeting at short notice.---
+for arranging the special meeting at short notice.
+---
 2. Matters Arising:

 There were no matters arising